Rubus parviflorus aka Thimbleberry

 Thimbleberry, Rubus Natkanus, Rubus Nutkanus Parviflorus, Rubus Ribifolius

-How to care for Thimbleberry
+How difficult is it to take care of Thimbleberry

 Caring for Thimbleberry is a breeze, as it is highly adaptable and forgiving to minor neglect.